vibhanshu-mishra/samsara-hos-audit/README.md

 - Detects and prioritises compliance issues, including HOS violations, uncertified logs, missing shipping IDs, missing DVIRs, missing trailer DVIRs, and 70-hour warnings.
 - Generates human-readable terminal and CSV reports
 - Read-only access — never modifies Samsara data

 ---

-> **Status**
->
-> ✅ Actively maintained.
->
-> This tool is used internally by Fleet Regulators to perform daily compliance audits for Samsara fleets and continues to evolve based on real operational use.

----